 (Card game for 4 to 12 players)

-This is a party game that creates wacky situations that families and friends will love.
+This party game creates wacky situations that families and friends will love.
 One player reads a setup card, like ‘While walking past my sister’s bedroom, I heard her say…’ and then other players choose a punch line card to fill in the blank, hoping the reader will pick theirs as the best.

 (Card game for 3 to 6 Players)